 Growing cabbage is a frugal and sustainable way to tap into the many gardening and nutritional benefits of this cool-season crop.
-Related to kale, cauliflower, broccoli and Brussels sprouts, cabbage (Brassica oleracea), is a productive and versatile cruciferous vegetable that's fairly easy to grow and care for.
-Plus, growing ornamental cabbages is an easy way to bring color and life to a drab fall garden.
+Related to kale, cauliflower, broccoli and Brussels sprouts, cabbage (Brassica oleracea), is a productive and versatile cruciferous vegetable that’s fairly easy to grow and care for.
+Plus, there are varieties of ornamental cabbages that you can grow that let you bring color and life to a drab fall garden.

 When it comes to planting cabbage, the key is timing.
 If you get that right, you should have a pretty easy time growing cabbages in your garden.
 Just in case though, here are some tips on how and when to grow cabbage plants that should get you off to a good start: